EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

 `D:\Products\Web\Conduit.Mobile.PHP\tmp\427618da-bfc8-4a44-88d2-b939fadfcde0\2_20150302132731\Library\build\intermediates\classes\release\com\conduit\app\pages\branches\data\BranchesPageDataImpl$BranchesFeedDataImpl$BranchesFeedItemDataImpl$BranchesFeedItemOpeningHoursDataImpl$BranchesFeedItemOpeningHoursDayDataImpl$BranchesFeedItemOpeningHoursDayHoursDataImpl.class`

 Let me assure you, this file name is 194 characters long.
 The whole path is 367 characters long, which is way past the Windows limit.
-This file can also not be deleted from Windows Explorer or command line del.
+You can't delete this file from Windows Explorer or command line del, either.
 Since the folders aren't empty, they can't be deleted either.
 Problem.

 ##### Unicode Paths
 Many of the Windows API functions provide variations for unicode paths that actaully allow longer paths, up to 32,767 characters.